Alisa Palmer

 Alisa Palmer is a Canadian theatre director and playwright.
 She was the artistic director of Nightwood Theatre from 1993 to 2001.
-Palmer is currently the artistic director of the English section of the National Theatre School of Canada.
+Palmer served as the artistic director of the English section of the National Theatre School of Canada for eleven years, departing the school in 2024.

 Early life

 Born and raised in New Brunswick, Canada, Alisa Palmer completed a degree in history at McGill University.
 Her theatre education was based in Montreal and included training with Philippe Gaulier of L'École Internationale de Théâtre Jacques Lecoq (Bouffon and Masque Neutre), Cirque du Soleil (acrobatics), L'École de Mime Corporel de Montréal under Jean Asselin as well as periods of study with Brazilian director Augusto Boal.

 Career

 Palmer's first interaction with Toronto-based Nightwood Theatre was at the 1987 Groundswell Festival, where she performed with the improv group, Hysterical Women.
 Following that festival, Palmer directed two shows before joining Nightwood's leadership team.
 In 1993 Palmer and Diane Roberts were appointed co-artistic directors of Nightwood Theatre, succeeding Kate Lushington.
 In 1995, Palmer was appointed the sole artistic director of the company.
 Palmer's leadership at Nightwood was instrumental in confirming the company's move away from a collective to a "legitimate" theatre company.

 In 1995, Palmer directed the play The Attic, The Pearls, and Three Fine Girls, which she co-created with Ann-Marie MacDonald, Leah Cherniak, Jennifer Brewin, and Martha Ross.
 The play was performed by Theatre Columbus, a clown-inspired company created by Leah Cherniak and Martha Ross, and co-starred MacDonald, Cherniak, and Ross.
 The Attic was nominated for several Dora Mavor Moore awards in the Small Theatre division, including for Outstanding New Play or Musical and for Outstanding Direction.
 In 2011, Palmer and all of the original cast members except Cherniak, staged a sequel to The Attic called More Fine Girls.
 More Fine Girls was performed at Tarragon Theatre.

 While working at Nightwood, Palmer directed such shows as Bridget McFarthing's Blatantly Sexual (1993), Lisa Walter's Difference of Latitude (1994), Sabina Fella's Fed by Fairies (1996), Diane Flacks's Random Acts (1997), a workshop production of Caryl Churchill's The Skirker (1998), and Alex Bulmer's Smudge (2000).
 Palmer also acted and wrote while with Nightwood.
 Palmer's play Wearing the Bone was performed by Nightwood Theatre as part of the 1993–94 season.
 In 1996, Palmer acted in Baņuta Rubess's Froth: a spectacle about shopping & hysteria.
 Palmer co-wrote the book for the musical Anything That Moves with Ann-Marie MacDonald; Anything That Moves premiered at Nightwood under Palmer's direction as part of the 1999–2000 season.
 Palmer left Nightwood in 2001.